DM872/dm872.github.io/README.txt

-This is the jekyll source of the web page for the course at SDU DM872
+This is the jekyll source of the web page for the [course DM872 at SDU](https://dm872.github.io)